 We loved our time at Death Valley National Park.
 The main challenge (apart from the heat) with Death Valley is many of the places recommended to visit or hike require a big time commitment and/or a 4wd vehicle.

 Our kids were never going to be happy about a 4 hour round trip to check out a crater or the famous sailing stones at the Racetrack so we opted not to go to the outer reaches of the valley.

 Favourite outing: Mesquite Flats Sand Dunes

 Our kids had been in the car a lot over the past week so we broke our trip to Las Vegas with a one-night stopover in the small town of Pahrump.
-We chose to stay at Wine Ridge RV Resort where the kids played in the pool and enjoyed admiring the huge RVs.
-We caught up on laundry and the next day head off to visit Las Vegas.
+We chose to stay at Wine Ridge RV Resort as it has a pool and isn’t too far from Las Vegas.
+The kids played in the pool, enjoyed admiring the huge RVs and we had an afternoon catching up on laundry.

-We were disappointed as it was more expensive, but the campground was very conveniently located to access the park.
+It was more expensive that the campground in the National Park, but it was very conveniently located to access the park.
 We could walk to the free shuttle at the visitor centre and the campground had a pool, which the kids were thrilled to use at the end of each day.

 The kids completed their first of 4 Junior Ranger Programs at Zion National Park.
 This program was such a great find.

 The Rangers provide each child with an activity book to complete during their stay.
 The activities are targeted to different age groups.

 It wasn’t onerous and was pitched at just the right level for it to be fun and educational.
 Once completed they return the book to a Park Ranger who checks it, gets the kids to state an oath to protect the park and then awards them with a badge.

 This program completely changed the way our kids engaged with their surroundings while in the parks.
 They learned about the local wildlife, plants and geology.
 They took an active interest in the information shared by the Rangers on the free tours they offer.